red-outrunner/distr-teleport/README.md

 If any package fails to install, the error will be reported in the console output.

+If you wanna tweak it and have other packages edit the go file and build go build -o setup-rhel/setup-void/... ./main.go

 Notes

 Ensure your package repositories are properly configured for Void Linux and RHEL systems.